Red kangaroo: Ecology and habitat

 The red kangaroo ranges throughout western and central Australia.
 Its range encompasses scrubland, grassland, and desert habitats.
 It typically inhabits open habitats with some trees for shade.
 Red kangaroos are capable of conserving enough water and selecting enough fresh vegetation to survive in an arid environment.
 The kangaroo's kidneys efficiently concentrate urine, particularly during summer.
 Red kangaroo primarily eat green vegetation, particularly fresh grasses, forbs and other dicotyledonous flowering plants, and can get enough even when most plants look brown and dry.

 One study of kangaroos in Central Australia found that green grass makes up 75–95% of the diet, with Eragrostis setifolia dominating at 54%.
 This grass continues to be green into the dry season.
 Kangaroos primarily consumed this species, along with Enneapogon avenaceus in western New South Wales, where it comprised as much as 21–69% of the red kangaroo's diet according to one study.
 During dry times, kangaroos search for green plants by staying on open grassland and near watercourses.
-While grasses and forbs are preferred, red kangaroos will also eat certain species of chenopods, like Bassia diacantha and Maireana pyramidata, and will even browse shrubs when its favoured foods are scarce.
+While grasses and forbs are preferred, red kangaroos will also eat certain species of chenopods, like Bassia diacantha and Maireana pyramidata, and will browse shrubs when its favoured foods are scarce.
 Some perennial chenopods, such as round-leaf chenopod Kochia are avoided even when abundant.